GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 * Before users start on your signin form, make it clear what the value proposition is.
 How do they benefit from signing in?
 Give users have concrete incentives to complete signin.
 * If possible, allow users to identify themselves with a mobile phone number instead of an email address.
 * Make it easy for users to get a forgotten password, or reset their password.
-* Link to your Terms of Service and privacy policy documents.
-It's important to be clear to users from the start how you safeguard their data.
+* Link to your Terms of Service and privacy policy documents: make it clear to users from the start how you safeguard their data.
-* Include the logo and name of your company or organization on your signup and signin form pages.
-Sounds obvious, but many sites have 'blank' forms where it's not clear who 'owns' the form.
+* Include the logo and name of your company or organization on your signup and signin pages, and make sure that visual styles match the rest of your site.
+This may sound obvious, but many sites present users with forms that don't feel like they belong to the same site.

 [Something about (re)CAPTCHA?]